marcrivera9/-Specializing-in-Bitcoin-and-Stock-Correlation-Strategies-during-COVID-19/README.md

 # OBJECTIVE

 #### The primary goal of this project is to enhance my personal investment portfolio by conducting a comprehensive analysis of the relationship between Bitcoin prices and selected stocks (COIN, CRWD, PFE) during the COVID-19 pandemic.
 The focus will be on identifying potential correlations and trends that could inform strategic investment decisions.
 By gaining insights into how these assets interacted in the context of a global health crisis, I aim to optimize my portfolio allocation and mitigate risks.
 The findings will serve as a foundation for informed decision-making, contributing to the overall improvement of my investment strategy.
-Additionally, this analysis may provide valuable insights for other investors interested in navigating similar market conditions."
+Additionally, this analysis may provide valuable insights for other investors interested in navigating similar market conditions.

 # TOOLS
 * Python (Pandas,Matplotlib,Seaborn)